kstoneriv3/dpp/README.md

 # Gauusian Process with DPP-Nystrom

 This repository includes the source code for Gaussian process regression combined with the Nystrom approxomation by k-DPP sampling.
-The results of the numerical experiments can be checked in the `./demo.ipynb`.
+The results of the numerical experiments can be checked in the `./demo.ipynb` or in this [report](DPP_GP.pdf).

 ## Demo on Gaussian Process with Nystrom Method